vlepeule/bmw-cardata-ha/README.md

 > **Tested Environment:** The integration has only been verified on my own Home Assistant instance (2024.12.5).
 Newer releases might require adjustments.

+> **Heads-up:** The first authentication attempt occasionally stalls.
+If the integration immediately asks for re-auth, repeat the flow slowly—sign in on the BMW page, wait a moment after the portal confirms, then click Submit in Home Assistant.
+Once it completes, trigger an action in the MyBMW app (e.g., lock/unlock) to nudge the vehicle to send data and give it a couple of minutes to appear.

 ## Features

 - Device Code / PKCE auth flow